linode/apl-docs/docs/for-devs/get-started/lab-3.md

 ---
-slug: part-3
+slug: lab-3
 title: Push your container images
-sidebar_label: Part 3
+sidebar_label: Lab 3
 ---

 Now that you have kubectl access to your team namespace, you are ready to deploy your first container.
 When the platform administrator created your team, a private container registry has been automatically created for your team in Harbor and a pull secret has been added to your team namespace.
 To be able to push container images to your private repository, you'll first need to create a robot-account in your Harbor project with push access rights.